pratikbelkar/pratikbelkar/README.md

 - 👋 Hi, I’m pratik belkar
-- 👀 I’m interested in to build a mobile application
+- 👀 I’m interested in to build a mobile apps and web developments
 - 🌱 I’m currently masters student
 - 💞️ I’m looking to collaborate on flutter projects
 - 📫 Email : belkarpratik428@gmail.com
--   contact No: 9307923973
+-   contact No: 9307923973\

 <!---